tsjk/docker-core-lightning/README.md

 `# ./qemu-binfmt-conf.sh --qemu-path /usr/bin --persistent yes`

-If your QEMU is statically built you might need to instead run (as root):
+If your QEMU user emulation binaries have been statically built you might need to instead run (as root):

 ```
 # ./qemu-binfmt-conf.sh --qemu-suffix -static \